leonplanken/robust-rail-evaluator/README.md

 * Windows [NO] - via Dev-Container / Docker [YES]

 # Note:
 The tool was developed on Linux and building the tool on macOS might cause compilation and execution errors*.
-Therefore, a Dockerized version is also avalable in this repository.
+Therefore, a Dockerized version is also available in this repository.
 Moreover, to facilitate the development the tool is available in **[Dev-Container](https://code.visualstudio.com/docs/devcontainers/tutorial)**

-(*) With gcc@9 Homebrew protobufer native libraries must be modified wichi is not a good practice
+(*) With gcc@9 Homebrew protobufer native libraries must be modified which is not a good practice

-(*) With llvm Homebrew installation basic C Test filse cannot be compiled on Intel-based mac systems
+(*) With llvm Homebrew installation basic C Test files cannot be compiled on Intel-based mac systems

 (*) Compile process is sucessfull under native clang (14), however, SIGILL - illegal instruction signal errors can happen during the tool's execution.